rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 determine what operations to emit at compile time.

-Given that we have named function parameters and `let`, we have syntax for mandatory variable declaration within function definitions.
+Given that we have named function parameters and `let`, we have syntax for explicit variable declaration within function definitions.
 This means that we can easily keep track of whether a variable reference is local, nonlocal or global.